PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

    3. When prompted, click **OK** to initiate the failover.</br>
         <img src="images/image4.png" width="285">

 7. You should notice your SSH session to the `workload-vm` is still active.
 This indicates the session successfully failed over between the VM-Series firewalls.
-The script output should also display the same source IP address.
     ```
     Wed Mar 12 16:47:18 UTC 2023 -- Online -- Source IP = x.x.x.x
     Wed Mar 12 16:47:19 UTC 2023 -- Online -- Source IP = x.x.x.x